-To obtain an estimate of Road Fees Fees due for a specific project, please use the map on Road Fee GIS link below and enter the address of your project.
+To obtain an estimate of Road Fees due for a specific project, please use the map found on our Road Fee GIS link below and enter the address of your project.
 This map is a reference for estimating Road Fees only; exact Road Fees due for any project will be assessed at the time of permit issuance.

 When are Quarterly Remittance Reports Due?

 DUE DATE *

 October – December

 April – June

 *Due dates are subject to change to the next business day depending on if the due date falls on a holiday, weekend and/or other circumstances.

 What backup documentation is required to be submitted in Quarterly Remittance Reports?

 - An Excel schedule detail of permits issued with permit numbers, classification of dwelling unit, number of units / square footage, address of properties and amount collected - Copies of Permits issued - Copies of Receipts issued